 - 18. Use water or chemical dust suppressant in exposed areas to control dust. - 19.
 Cover the load compartments of trucks hauling dust-generating materials. - 20.
 Wash heavy trucks and construction vehicles before they leave the site. - 21.
-Employ air pollution control measures on all vehicles and equipment, as required by local regulations.
+Employ air pollution control measures on all vehicles and equipment.